Conformal Tightness of Holographic Scaling in Black Hole Thermodynamics: Origin of the area law: basic setup for generalized Schwarzschild metrics

-We would like to provide further insight into the {\em scaling\/} relations that constitute the core of the holographic scaling of the entropy.
+In this subsection, we provide further insight into the {\em scaling\/} relations that constitute the core of the holographic scaling of the entropy.
 Unlike the results of the previous subsection, we will omit numerical factors, assume naturalness, and enforce dimensional relations defined up to dimensionless factors of order one.